csyde/alyxproject/docs/reg_docs.md

 * dpart: default disk partitioning shell command.
 Should be an interactive environment; will usually be some permutation of fdisk or gparted.
 * editor: standard text editor to launch.
 Should default to nano so as to avoid pointless, decades-old religious wars.
 * fsckIt: default shell command for Scavenge function.
 Usually some permutation of fsck.
+* homedir: the location where ALyX binaries are stored.
+Should be /opt/alyx.
 * launchEnv: the list of programs for hvac to launch on startup.
 (This will be defined in a separate section of this document.)
 * lisaEm: the location of the LisaEm app
 * macEm: the location of the Mac emulator app (will generally be Mini vMac)